faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

      ```
      showmount -e vm-2
      ```
-     It will output the directories on NFS server available to be mounted, as defined in ```/etc/exports``` on NFS server.
+     It will output the directories on NFS server available to be mounted, as defined in ```/etc/exports```.
-     Also this implies firewall whitelisting is working fine.
+     Also, this implies firewall whitelisting is working fine.

       <img width="328" height="92" alt="image" src="https://github.com/user-attachments/assets/e3e3ac93-50a4-4701-9881-c90cd5335124" /><br>